-The President of the Republic enters office [fonction] within the fifteen days which follow the proclamation of the results of the Presidential election.
+The President of the Republic enters office [fonction] within the fifteen days which follow the proclamation of the results of the presidential election.

-Before entering into [his] functions, the President of the Republic swears before the Constitutional Court meeting in solemn hearing at the National Assembly, in the presence of Deputies convoked in extraordinary session, in these terms:
+Before his entry into office [fonction], the President of the Republic swears before the Constitutional Court meeting in solemn hearing, in these terms:

-"Before God and before the Togolese people, sole holders of popular sovereignty, We , elected President of the Republic in accordance with the laws of the Republic, solemnly swear.

-- to respect and to defend the Constitution that the Togolese people have freely given themselves;

-- to loyally fulfill the high functions that the Nation has confided in us.

-- to be guided solely by the general interest and the respect of the rights of the human person, to consecrate all our forces to the promotion of development, of the common good, of peace and of national unity;

-- to preserve the integrity of the national territory;

-- to conduct our self at all times, as a faithful and loyal servant of the People."
+- "Before God and before the Togolese people, sole holders of popular sovereignty, We \\\\\, elected President of the Republic in accordance with the laws of the Republic, solemnly swear. - to respect and to defend the Constitution that the Togolese people have freely given themselves; - to loyally fulfill the high functions that the Nation has confided in us. - to be guided solely by the general interest and the respect of the rights of the human person, to consecrate all our forces to the promotion of development, of the common good, of peace and of national unity; - to preserve the integrity of the national territory; - to conduct our self at all times, as a faithful and loyal servant of the People."

+[Amended by Law No. 2002-029 of 31 December 2002, Law No. 2005-002 of 6 February 2005, Law No. 2005-006 of 24 February 2005 and Law No. 2019-003 of 15 May 2019]

-In case of a vacancy of the Presidency of the Republic by death, resignation or definitive incapacity, the Presidential function is exercised provisionally by the President of the National Assembly.
+In case of a vacancy of the Presidency of the Republic by death, resignation or definitive incapacity, the presidential function is exercised provisionally by the President of the National Assembly.